UNC-Libraries/SCTS-Documentation/How to Proceed.md

 to their work.
 You will find that in a great number of collections the correspondence series contains the most valuable research materials.
 In these cases, the correspondence series comes first, followed by other series in descending order of importance.
 Sometimes, however, another series will take precedence over correspondence.
-In the Walker Percy Papers (#4294), Series 1.
+In the <a href="https://finding-aids.lib.unc.edu/catalog/04294">Walker Percy Papers (#4294)</a>, Series 1.
 Novels and Series 2.
 Other Works come before correspondence.

 UNIVERSITY ARCHIVES: In many collections, the first series is called Administrative Files or General Files.